Arken Museum of Modern Art, Ishøj – Copenhagen

 The museum has been refurbished and expanded in 2008, increasing the total exhibition space up to 54,000 square feet.

 An ambitious plan to transform the Arken site into an “Island of Art”, completely surrounded by sea and accessible through bridges, was completed in January 2016.
-The new artificial island features a varied landscape which comprises lagoons, dunes, woods, over 20,000 native plants, and a sculpture park.
+The new artificial island features a varied landscape that comprises lagoons, dunes, woods, over 20,000 native plants, and a sculpture park.

 The Arken museum and the Art Island in January 2016; photos Thomas Mikkel Jensen, Ishøj Municipality